Here are some rules and driving tips that you should know before you start your road trip in France:

 Simply download and complete this form and return it and your Sanef France tag to the specified address

-Click here to access the list of French Car Parks that can be accessed with your Liber-t Tag.
+Click here to access the list of car parks that can be accessed with your tags.